 - Everyone has a little talent.
 What’s rare is the courage to follow it into the dark places where it leads, and beyond.
-(Angel and I discuss this in detail in the “Goals and Success” chapter of the brand NEW edition of 1,000 Little Things Happy, Successful People Do Differently.)
+(Marc and I discuss this in detail in the “Goals and Success” chapter of 1,000 Little Things Happy, Successful People Do Differently.)

 - Courage doesn’t always roar; sometimes it’s simply a whisper at the end of the day that says, “I’ll try again tomorrow.”

 - If you’re still sitting there thinking, “Things should be different right now,” take a deep breath.
 That’s not true and you know it.
 Because if it were true, things would be different right now.
 Stay present and focus on what you can create today.
 And tomorrow will reveal itself exactly as it should, just as yesterday already has.